JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: anyway i think i understand up to now what should be possible

-NS:  Ok se we have  to align again  we all make the  immage  a gray tone  and bump  should  vanish  then we can  go to the  model  window
-NS:  and try t make  bump  by  direct draw ont he  cube  make some dots around  somethign liek this
+NS:  Ok se we have  to align again  we all make the  immage  a gray tone  and bump  should  vanish  then we can  go to the  model  window  and try t make  bump  by  direct draw ont he  cube  make some dots around  somethign liek this
 NS:

 [image](https://gyazo.com/fd060fd2497d4e12ab40b86b4a3dc1ce)